GraphLite-AI/GraphLite/docs/Fulltext Search User Guide.md

 - **Similarity Scoring**: Rank by relevance using normalized edit distance
 - **Hybrid Search**: Combine multiple text-matching strategies (exact, fuzzy, similarity) with configurable weights
 - **Keyword Matching**: Boolean logic for filtering
+- **Pattern Matching**: Prefix, suffix, wildcard, regex, and autocomplete operations
 - **Performance**: Optimized algorithms with configurable behavior

-All search functions are **text-based** using Levenshtein distance algorithms.
+All search functions are **text-based** using Levenshtein distance and string algorithms.
 Choose the right function for your use case, tune thresholds and weights appropriately, and combine with standard GQL filters for optimal results.